Last Updated – September 2022

 What is the process to Immigrate to Canada as a Nurse?

-Internationally-educated nurses (IENs) such as the Philippines, Nigeria, and India cannot apply for a license directly to the regulatory bodies in Canada.
+Internationally-educated nurses (IENs) such as in the Philippines, Nigeria, and India cannot apply for a license directly from the regulatory bodies in Canada.
 Because the IENs wishing to work in Canada or to apply for permanent residency, must go through the three steps as follow:

 - Qualification assessment from NNAS

-- Complete provincial assessment & write an exam
+- Complete the provincial assessment & write an exam

-- Apply for work or to immigration program
+- Apply for work or to an immigration program

 You need to understand these three steps well because only then will you move to Canada as a nurse.
 So, now learn more about them and the method I have described in the next several paragraphs.

 Internationally educated nurses (IEN) must launch an application with NNAS Canada (National Nursing Assessment Service).
 This application is critical if you wish to work or immigrate to Canada as a nurse (except in Quebec and the Territories).

 The NNAS is responsible for verifying credentials for the IENs, comparing them to Canadian standards, provides a secure, centralized electronic repository for education and registration credentials.
 As a result, they issue an Advisory Report to the candidates, and then candidates pursue further steps to obtain a nursing license from Canadian provinces.

 How do foreign Nurses apply to the NNAS assessment for Canada?